dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

 The input to the system will consist of a belt of normal ingredients.

-The function below takes the four previously mentioned variables as arguments and outputs an efficiency value:
+The function below takes the four previously mentioned variables as arguments and outputs an efficiency value as a percentage:

 ```python
 def recycler_assembler_efficiency(